January 27, 2021

 b) Technical skills development

-c) Products and services training
+d) Products and services training

 In most workplaces, employee training is a compliance requirement.

 Imagine a workplace without training of any kind.
-It would be akin to entering a building zone without a high vis jacket: incomplete, unsafe and careless.
+It would be akin to entering a building zone without a high vis jacket: incomplete, unsafe, and careless.

-In the broader workspace, an absence of employee training would translate into a lack of staff cohesion, purpose and a fall in productivity.
-While the absence from the perceived tedium of some training could appear to be a short term boon, it can quickly become a breeding ground for staff discontent and subsequent exits.
+In the broader workspace, an absence of employee training would translate into a lack of staff cohesion, purpose, and a fall in productivity.
+While the absence from the perceived tedium of some training could appear to be a short-term boon, it can quickly become a breeding ground for staff discontent and subsequent exits.

 Employee training is one thing; quality employee training is quite another.
-And it appears that keeping the human element in employee training is one dimension that can easily be overlooked despite its capacity to deeply connect others and enrich learning experiences.
+And it appears that keeping the human element in employee training is one dimension that can easily be overlooked despite its capacity to deeply connect with others and enrich learning experiences.